 Once you have a bed bug infestation, the best course of action would be to call the best pest control management in the Carolinas.
 Go-Forth Pest Control is your best bet against these pests.
 Still, there are some things you can still do to get rid of them.
 These are:

 - Use your vacuum cleaner to suck up these bugs.
 After that, throw away the bag immediately.

 - Wash your bedding and even your clothes that are infested at 60 degrees centigrade.
 This would kill the bed bugs.

-- If your furniture is way beyond redemption due to having too much bed bugs on them, throw them out.
-Make sure to mark these with “Bed bugs” or something to avoid having other people picking them up and using it for their homes.
+- If your furniture is way beyond redemption due to having too many bed bugs on them, throw them out.
+Make sure to mark these with “Bed bugs” or something to avoid having other people picking them up and using them for their homes.

 If you cannot control the bed bugs yourself anymore, then it is time for Go-Forth Pest Control to step in.

 Here at Go-Forth, we understand that no home or pest is the same, so there is no cookie-cutter solution.
 At Go-Forth Pest Control, we have professional technicians who will examine your home to evaluate your specific needs.
 We will identify points of entry and make treatments as necessary.
 We only use state of the art equipment to keep up with these ever-evolving pests.
 Go-Forth Pest Control is a family-owned company that has excellent experience in pest extermination, pests like bed bugs, termites, mosquitoes, cockroaches, and mice.
 They have friendly professionals who are highly skilled and well-trained.
 They also employ family-friendly and pet-friendly methods of extermination, so you are assured of your family’s safety.